nlyu/Project_mywebsite_2.0/README.md

  npm start
 ```

-See web page in localhost:9000
+See web page in localhost:9000 (only accessible in your own PC)